mbrooker/mbrooker-blog/_posts/2025-12-15-database-for-ssd.md

 **Approach One: The Five Minute Rule**

 Perhaps my single favorite systems paper, [The 5 Minute Rule...](https://dsf.berkeley.edu/cs286/papers/fiveminute-tr1986.pdf) by Jim Gray and Franco Putzolu gives us a very simple way to answer one of the most important questions in systems: how big should caches be?
 The five minute rule is that, back in 1986, if you expected to read a page again within five minutes you should keep in in RAM.
-If not, you should keep it on disk<sup>[1](#foot1)</sup>.
+If not, you should keep it on disk.
+The basic logic is that you look at the page that's least likely to be re-used.
+If it's cheaper to keep around until it's next expected re-use, then you should keep more.
+If it's cheaper to reload from storage than keep around, then you should keep less<sup>[1](#foot1)</sup>.
 Let's update the numbers for 2025, assuming that pages are around 32kB<sup>[2](#foot2)</sup> (this becomes important later).

- The EC2 `i8g.48xlarge` [delivers about 1.8 million](https://docs.aws.amazon.com/ec2/latest/instancetypes/so.html) read iops of this size, at a price of around $0.004576 per second, or \\(1 \times 10^{-9}\\) dollars per transfer (assuming we're allocating about 40% of the instance price to storage).
-It also has enough RAM for about 50 million pages of this size, costing around \\(3 \times 10^{-11}\\) to storage a page for one second.
+The EC2 `i8g.48xlarge` [delivers about 1.8 million](https://docs.aws.amazon.com/ec2/latest/instancetypes/so.html) read iops of this size, at a price of around $0.004576 per second, or \\(10^{-9}\\) dollars per transfer (assuming we're allocating about 40% of the instance price to storage).
+About one dollar per billion reads.
+It also has enough RAM for about 50 million pages of this size, costing around \\(3 \times 10^{-11}\\) dollars to storage a page for one second.

 So, on this instance type, we should size our RAM cache to store pages for about 30 seconds.
 Not too different from Gray and Putzolu's result 40 years ago!

 That's answer number one: the database should have a cache sized so that the hot set contains pages expected to be accessed in the next 30 seconds, for optimal cost.
 For optimal latency, however, the cache may want to be considerably bigger.

  **Approach Two: The Throughput/IOPS Breakeven Point**